One-com/digest/README.md

 * [Index](#pkg-index)

 ## <a name="pkg-overview">Overview</a>
-Packlage digest provides a drop-in replacement for http.Client that supports HTTP Digest auth for GET and POST (and other) HTTP methods
+Package digest provides a drop-in replacement for http.Client that supports HTTP Digest auth for GET and POST (and other) HTTP methods